francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/Primer.md

 can.
 For more details and how to customize the printing of the arguments, see this Google Mock [recipe](../../googlemock/docs/CookBook.md#teaching-google-mock-how-to-print-your-values).).

-These assertions can work with a user-defined type, but only if you define the corresponding comparison operator (e.g. `==`, `<`, etc).
+These assertions can work with a user-defined Enemytype, but only if you define the corresponding comparison operator (e.g. `==`, `<`, etc).
 If the corresponding operator is defined, prefer using the `ASSERT_*()` macros because they will print out not only the result of the comparison, but the two operands as well.